 Each year between January and May, all NCQA-accredited managed care organizations like EmblemHealth perform HEDIS® reviews.
-It is a retrospective review of services and performance of care for the year prior.
+It is a retrospective review of services and performance of care for the prior year.
 Data is collected either through claims (administrative), medical record collection and claims (hybrid), or surveys.

-- Ensuring members receive their routine preventive services and screenings.
+- Ensuring they receive their routine preventive services and screenings.

-- Helping members manage chronic conditions such as arthritis, high blood pressure, and diabetes.
+- Helping them manage chronic conditions such as arthritis, high blood pressure, and diabetes.